Yoshita09/OrchMeet/README.md

-# OrchMeet - AI-Powered Meeting Assistant
+# OrchMeet - Autonomous Meeting Assistant

 OrchMeet is a smart multi-agent system that processes meeting audio files and provides automated **transcription**, **summarization**, **task extraction**, **calendar scheduling**, and **notifications**.
 Designed for professionals and teams to save time and maximize productivity.